|Node Type||Standard||Large Memory||GPU (TitanV)||GPU (V100)|

 Armis2 supports a wide range of application software.
 We license common engineering simulation software (e.g. Ansys, Abaqus, VASP).
 We also have software for statistics, mathematics, debugging and profiling, etc. Please contact us if you wish to inquire about the current availability of a particular application.

-Armis2 has 12 total Nvidia Tesla K40m GPUs connected to three nodes, and 15 total Nvidia Tesla V100 GPUs connected to five nodes.
+Armis2 has 8 total Nvidia TitanV GPUs connected to two nodes, and 3 total Nvidia Tesla V100 GPUs connected to one node.

 |Memory size (GDDR5)||12 GB||16 GB|